Last updated: 2026-05-01

 Large tables are loaded in pages for performance:

-• Page size - Choose 50, 100, 200, 500, or 1000 rows per page
+• Page size - Choose from 10 up to 10,000 rows per page

 • Navigation - Use the arrows to move between pages